FOREX-Dollar firm vs Aussie, euro on heightened recession worries | Business

 FOREX-Dollar firm vs Aussie, euro on heightened recession worries

+The dollar index, which measures the greenback against six major peers, rose as high as 106.62, its strongest level since Aug.
+8, before last trading 0.08% higher at 106.55.
+Against the yuan, the dollar went high as 6.7950 at one point, a level last seen in mid-May.

+The Australian dollar sank as low as $0.70005, threatening to drop below the psychological 70-cent mark for the first time since Wednesday.
+New Zealand's kiwi dipped to $0.6349, also its weakest since Wednesday.
-Against the yen, a much sought after haven currency, the dollar eased 0.09% to 133.19.
-The global safety bid was driven by a raft of weak world economic indicators.
-On Monday, data showed U.S. single-family homebuilders' confidence and New York state factory activity fell in August to their lowest levels since near the start of the COVID-19 pandemic.

-That followed surprisingly weak Chinese activity data spanning industrial output, retail sales and fixed-asset investment as a nascent recovery from draconian COVID-19 lockdowns faltered.
-Against the offshore yuan, the dollar rose 0.07% to 6.8174, heading back toward Monday's high of 6.8200, a level last since in mid-May.
+Investors' latest move to the safety of the dollar came after a raft of weak global economic indicators.
+Overnight data showed U.S. single-family homebuilders' confidence and New York state factory activity fell in August to their lowest levels since near the start of the COVID-19 pandemic.
+That followed surprisingly weak Chinese activity data spanning industrial output, retail sales and fixed-asset investment, the world's second largest economy was suffering a faltering recovery from draconian COVID-19 lockdowns.

-The Australian dollar sank as low as $0.70005, threatening to drop below the psychological 70 cent mark for the first time since Wednesday.
-New Zealand's kiwi dipped to $0.6349, also the lowest since Wednesday.
+"The weakness in the U.S. and Chinese economies is typically a bad sign for commodity currencies," Commonwealth Bank of Australia strategist Joseph Capurso wrote in a note to clients.
+"The path of least resistance for NZD is lower."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)